sanaani/django-payment-authorizenet/readMe.md

 ### Add a New Merchant Service Processor (MSP) or Switch Your MSP for Better Pricing

+Paying too much in credit card processing fees?
 Email Shaun Overton at info@onestepremoved.com with your company information and phone number.
 My MSP solution integrates seamlessly with Authorize.net.